Villa Wedding in St. Thomas

 11. How to Travel with Your Wedding Dress

-Now I’ve never tried this before, but I have it on good authority that if you tell airline personnel you’re on the way to your wedding, they will basically fall over themselves to accommodate you.
+Now I’ve never experienced this personally, but I have it on good authority that if you tell airline personnel you’re on the way to your wedding, they will basically fall over themselves to accommodate you.

 If I had to guess – an airplane might actually turn around mid-flight if they learned you forgot your wedding dress at the gate.